Proposal Preparation Guidelines

 USF faculty, students and staff are proactive in the search for new knowledge and consistently demonstrate their concern about the world in which we live.
 With the support of private and public agencies, they contribute to our knowledge about the world and apply their findings and skills to solving many of the problems facing contemporary society.
 Many contributions evolve from basic research; others, from practical applications of new knowledge.
 Other projects make specialized training available to public officials, organizations working for social betterment, religious and educational institutions, and business and manufacturing organizations.
 Through sponsored and non-sponsored activities, USF faculty, students and staff make significant contributions to instructional programs.

-USF ranks 1st in Florida, 5th in the nation among public universities and 12th world-wide for granted U.S. patents among all universities according to the Intellectual Property Owners Association/NAI (2017), and has ranked in the Top 10 among public universities for U.S. patents granted for the past eight years (2010-2017).
+USF ranks 8th in the nation among public universities and 16th world-wide for granted U.S. patents among all universities according to the Intellectual Property Owners Association/NAI (2019), and has ranked in the Top 10 among public universities for U.S. patents granted for the past ten years (2010-2019).
 The university supports economic development and the translation of USF research and technologies to the marketplace, through an active Technology Transfer Office and USF CONNECT, the economic development arm of USF.
-USF's Tampa Bay Technology Incubator is currently home to more than 70 resident and affiliate companies and growing.
-Its current companies have created 207 jobs and received more than $91 million in total funding.
+USF’s Tampa Bay Technology Incubator is currently home to more than 60 resident and affiliate companies and growing.
 It is the only tech business incubator in the region to support bio and life science companies with state-of-the-art wet labs.
 Over 55% of TBTI companies focus on bio & life sciences and nearly 50% are commercializing technologies developed by USF researchers.

 Affiliate partnerships established with such organizations as Mote Marine Laboratory have expanded the research and development capacities, student educational opportunities, and economic development impact of USF.
 Affiliation agreements with organizations normally provide for collaboration through shared facilities, faculty, and equipment, as well as support for graduate students and internship programs.
 These types of agreements enable the institutions to pool resources, such as laboratory space, and enable compliance committees to stimulate an exchange of ideas.